 All of us feel more invested in our learning when we see that our views, ideas, and opinions matter.
 That’s why we’re building a school with student energy, ideas, and perspectives at the heart of everything we do.

 The first groups of Mastery School students will truly be founders.
 Not only will you and other students design the clubs and activities you wish to lead, but you’ll also help create our community’s norms.
-For example: The first class of Mastery School students will design our Dress Code.
+For example: The first class of Mastery School students designed our Honor and Integrity Code.

 Our culture is designed to help cultivate your role and identity as a change agent, a stakeholder, and an empowered thinker.
 We want every student to be able to trace their impact on our school culture.